mnit-rtmc/iris/docs/flows.md

 ## Camera Flows

 A _camera flow_ uses a [camera] stream for its _source_.
-The `camera` field should be configured, but `monitor number` must be blank.
+The `camera` field should be configured, but `monitor num` must be blank.

 The camera's [encoder type] must contain a [stream] with the same `quality` value as the flow, but with `flow` unchecked.
 That stream defines the _source_